 True Nature of a Salesperson

 Some time ago I coined a new term: Salespreneur.
 It describes not only the true nature of a salesperson—a profession that for years has been unjustly maligned—but also the qualities a salesperson must have moving forward into the vastly changed sales landscape of the 21st century.
-The word came about after I realized that, in reality, salespeople are “entrepreneurs within the enterprise.”
+The word came about after I realized that, in reality, salespeople are “entrepreneurs within the enterpriseEnterprise Enterprise (in the context of sales) is a relatively large organization typically composed of multiple levels, locations, and departments which need multi-layer software systems that support collaboration across a large corporate environment..”

 The philosophy underlying Pipeliner CRM is based on the Austrian School of Economic thought, as well as the work of renowned management consultants Peter Drucker and Fredmund Malik.
 Central to all of their thinking—and in fact central to any economic or management model—is the entrepreneur.
 An entrepreneur sees opportunities others miss, and has the ingenuity to seize and exploit them to the benefit of the market community.
 An entrepreneur carefully weighs the risk versus the opportunity, and acts accordingly.
 An entrepreneur would far rather create their own livelihood rather than take a fixed-income job.

 Salespeople share many qualities in common with entrepreneurs.
-Salespeople prefer making their own financial paths and are paid on commission.
+Salespeople prefer making their own financial paths and are paid on commissionCommission Commission is the amount of money a sales professional earns for reaching a specific sales volume or for executing one or more business transactions..
 They have an alertness for opportunity that others don’t have.
 The salesperson has the same kind of ingenuity as an entrepreneur, to take advantage of such opportunities.
 They have an innate instinct for weighing risk versus reward.

 To truly succeed in today’s competitive and lightning-fast sales environment, however, a salespreneur must realize and empower additional capabilities, which we enumerate in detail in our book Cutting Through The Water: Becoming a Champion Salesperson, Here are some examples: